kcelebi/cellular-automata/README.md

 ## Contributing

 Please feel free to fork and submit a PR.
+For contributions with significant logic and changes, please make a separate test script under the `tests/` and add unit tests.
 For other queries, I can be reached at my email: kayacelebi17@gmail.com

 ## Release Notes